ssadedin/warpy/README.md

 To do this, open the `src/bpipe.config` file and search for all lines containing "SETME" and add in appropriate values.

+You will also want to configure your compute resources (eg: scheduler or cloud compute system, etc) by following standard Bpipe configuration steps for these.

 Running
 -------